eucalyptus/euca-demo/installs/install-20-manual/docs/install-20-manual-install-hp-gol01-d6.md

     echo "test" | mutt -x -s "Test from $(hostname -s) on $(date)" michael.crawford@mjcconsulting.com
     ````

-23. (CC): Configure packet routing
+23. (CC/NC): Configure packet forwarding

-    Note that while this is not required when using EDGE mode, as the CC no longer routes traffic,
+    Note that while this is not required on the CC when using EDGE mode, as the CC no longer routes
-    you will get a warning when starting the CC if this routing has not been configured, and the
+    traffic, you will get a warning when starting the CC if this routing has not been configured, and
-    package would turn this on at that time.
+    the package would turn this on at that time.
 So, this is to prevent that warning.

     ```bash
     sed -i -e '/^net.ipv4.ip_forward = 0/s/=.*$/= 1/' /etc/sysctl.conf